This post may include affiliate links.

 Are you giving yourself enough time to sleep?
 The more sleep deprived you are, the more it can bring on things like anxiety before sleep.

-If the hours of shut eye aren’t the problem and getting lost in thought and worry is still an issue these 6 simple sleep rituals that can help stop anxiety before sleep.
+If the hours of shut eye aren’t the problem and getting lost in thought and worry is still an issue these 6 simple self care night routines that can help stop anxiety before sleep.

 Meditation can have a hard rap.
 Don’t lie down.
 Try not to move.
 Breathy deeply.